richardlam4391/IBM-Data-Analyst-Professional-Certificate/README.md

 ## 📌 Project Overview
 * **The Business Task:** The technology company wants to know the technology tools and skills for many people with different age and education in present and future
-* **Gold** Collected data via Web Scraping and APIs → Cleaned data in Python → Stored in SQL → Created a comprehensive dashboard in IBM Cognos.
+* **Gold** Collected data via Web Scraping and APIs → Cleaned data in Python → Stored in SQL → Created a comprehensive dashboard in data visualization tools.

 ## 🛠️ Technical Stack & Tools
 * **Data Ingestion:** Python, REST APIs, BeautifulSoup (Web Scraping)